 |---|---|

-| Your Age | Must be 18 years or older |
+| Your age | 18 years or older |

-| Child's Age | Child must be aged 4-11 at time of application |
+| Child's age | 4-11 at the time of application |

-| Child's Visa Status | Child must have or be applying for Child Student visa |
+| Child's visa status | Holds or is applying for a Child Student visa |

-| School Type | Independent fee-paying day school only (not state, academy, or boarding) |
+| School type | Independent fee-paying day school only (not state, academy, or boarding) |

-| Other Parent | Cannot be in UK or planning to join under this route |
+| Other parent | Cannot be in the UK or planning to join under this route |

-| Primary Residence | Must maintain home outside UK (not intending to settle) |
+| Primary residence | Must maintain a home outside the UK |

-| TB Certificate | Required if from a listed country (Appendix T) |
+| TB certificate | Required if from a listed country |

 Suitability Requirements

-- No criminal history: Must not have relevant criminal convictions
+- No criminal history: no relevant convictions

 Financial Requirements: £1,560 per Month